Course guide of Learning Difficulties/Disabilities (2561121)

 Subjects and activities used to deliver this course contents in another language in the bilingual group (i.e., English) will have to comply with in each category with the requirements specified on the Verifica document.

-Incident evaluation
+1. Incident evaluation

-Students who cannot attend the evaluation test, both ordinary and extraordinary, on the date assigned by the Faculty, may request the Director of the Department the evaluation by incidents modality, in the cases established in article 9 of the Regulation of Evaluation and Qualification of the students of the University of Granada(NCG71/2), approved by the Governing Council on May 20, 2013 and the modification of this (NGC112/3), approved by the Governing Council on October 26, 2016.
+Students who cannot attend the evaluation test, both ordinary and extraordinary, on the date assigned by the Faculty, may request the Director of the Department the evaluation by incidents, in the cases established in article 9 of the Regulation of Evaluation and Qualification of the students of the University of Granada(NCG71/2), approved by the Governing Council on May 20, 2013 and the modification of this (NGC112/3), approved by the Governing Council on October 26, 2016.
 Said assumptions must be adequately accredited at the time of submitting the application to the Directorate of the Department of Evolutionary and Educational Psychology.

 In the case of the Melilla Campus, for the evaluation by incidents, the Regulations approved by the Faculty of Education and Humanities of Melilla for this purpose (in http://faedumel.ugr.es/).

-Extraordinary evaluation by a Commission:
+2. Extraordinary evaluation by Commission:

-Evaluation of students with disabilities or other Specific Educational Needs (SEN)
+3. Evaluation of students with disabilities or other Specific Educational Needs (SEN)

 The teaching methodology and evaluation will be adapted to students with SEN, in accordance with the Article 11 of the Regulation of evaluation and qualifications of the students of the University of Granada, published in the Official Gazette of the University of Granada, no 112, November 9, 2016.